Incident management and resolution process | Fluid Attacks Help

 Incident Manager

-The Incident Manager is responsible for creating and managing incidents from the time of detection until the incident Postmortem is published.
+The Incident Manager is responsible for creating and managing incidents from the time of detection until the incident postmortem is published.

 Assigned developer

-The assigned developer is responsible for resolving the Issue.
-Their duty involves promptly addressing the case with the utmost priority, keeping the Incident Desk updated on all progress and obstacles, or any eventuality that arises during the process.
-Furthermore, the assigned developer provides all necessary information to the Incident Manager to identify and adequately document the root cause and the development of the Postmortem.
+The assigned developer is responsible for resolving the issue.
+Their duty involves promptly addressing the case with the utmost priority, keeping the Incident Desk updated on all progress and obstacles or any eventuality that arises during the process.
+Furthermore, the assigned developer provides all necessary information to the Incident Manager to identify and adequately document the root cause and the development of the postmortem.

 Detection